hoangmd23/pynasm/README.md

 # Pynasm
 Python-based simulator with a GUI for a subset of NASM x86-64 instructions

----

 ## Overview

-**Pynasm** is a Python-based graphical tool that allows you to simulate the execution of NASM x86-64 assembly code.
+Pynasm is a Python-based graphical tool that allows you to simulate the execution of NASM x86-64 assembly code.
 It helps you visualize register states and memory layout as you step through each instruction.
 I created this project for educational purposes, to better understand assembly.
 As such, it is not optimized and not 100% accurate in all cases.
 Use it as a learning aid, not a production-grade emulator.
----

 ## Features